poolup-devs/poolup_backend/README.md

 ### Leave a review notifications
 These notifications are automatically sent to the driver and all of his passengers 12 hours after the ride begins.
+When a user clicks on this notification, instead of being redirected to a page, a form appears for them to fill out.

 The "Leave a review" notification contains the following additionalProperties: `rideId` and `usersToReview`.
 - The `usersToReview` property contains an array of users that can be reviewed for the recipient of the notification.